 If you’re wondering how to pay for college without loans or financial aid, then academic, merit-based and athletic scholarships are your best bet.

-- Academic scholarships are awarded based on academic performance, including your grades and overall GPA, class rank, ACT and/or SAT scores and course rigor (taking AP, Honors or other challenging courses).
+Academic scholarships are awarded based on academic performance, including your grades and overall GPA, class rank, ACT and/or SAT scores and course rigor (taking AP, Honors or other challenging courses).

-- Merit scholarships are often related to academic performance, like being a part of an Honors Society, but can also be awarded to students who display artistic, athletic or other special-interest achievements, like being active in school clubs or volunteering.
+Merit scholarships are often related to academic performance, like being a part of an Honors Society, but can also be awarded to students who display artistic, athletic or other special-interest achievements, like being active in school clubs or volunteering.

-- Athletic scholarships are awarded to qualified student-athletes at a college coach’s discretion.
+Athletic scholarships are awarded to qualified student-athletes at a college coach’s discretion.
 Some sports offer full ride scholarships, while others hand out partial scholarships.
 For instance, a coach can spread out any allocated scholarship money across multiple athletes, or for one or two high-level recruits to receive a higher athletic scholarship than the rest of the team.

-Other types of scholarships include those awarded for community service, hobbies or extracurricular interests, military involvement and employer scholarships.
+Other types of scholarships include awards for community service, hobbies or extracurricular interests, military involvement and employer scholarships.
 An applicant’s identity or family history can also qualify them for certain awards (like legacies, first generation or first to attend college in the U.S.) Some schools even offer scholarships to students who plan on pursuing a specific major or course of study.

-There are thousands of scholarships awarded each year to qualified applicants or students who meet certain criteria—you just need to know where to look for them!
 To search for different types of scholarships for college and get matched with scholarships you qualify for, check out our partner, Scholarships.com.

 Learn more about scholarships, including how they can help student-athletes cut down college costs.